Existence and uniqueness of solutions to the time-dependent Kohn-Sham equations coupled with classical nuclear dynamics: Introduction

-To the best of our knowledge, since the paper by Canc\`es \&{} Le Bris \cite{Cances1999OnDynamics}, only a few contributions deal with the coupling of a system describing electronic evolution with nuclear dynamics: this is the case, for instance, for \cite{Baudouin2005ExistenceDynamics}, where other existence and regularity questions have been studied.
-Authors have also devoted considerable attention to Schr\"odinger--Poisson-type equations, which include the Hartree--Fock and the TDKS equations: see for instance \cite{Mauser2001TheEquation,Catto2013ExistencePrinciple,Bokanowski2003OnSystem,Zagatti1992TheEquations,Chadam1975GlobalEquations,Castella1997L2Effects,Anantharaman2009ExistenceChemistry,Jerome2015TimeSolutions}.
-We also mention \cite{Sprengel2017AEquations}, where existence, uniqueness, and regularity questions are investigated for TDKS equations set on bounded space domains, in relation to control problems.
-None of the contributions listed above have considered the nuclear and electronic dynamics as described in our system combined with each other.\\ The paper is organised as follows.\\ In \S\ref{sec:preplemmas}, we recall the relevant results from Yajima \cite{Yajima1987ExistenceEquations} on the construction and properties of a family of propagators
+To the best of our knowledge, since the paper by Canc\`es \&{} Le Bris \cite{Cances1999OnDynamics}, only a few contributions deal with the coupling of a system describing electronic evolution with nuclear dynamics; this is the case, for instance, of \cite{Baudouin2005ExistenceDynamics}, where existence and regularity questions have been studied for a similar system, in the case $\lambda=0$.
+Considerable attention has also been devoted to Schr\"odinger--Poisson-type equations, which include the Hartree--Fock and the TDKS equations: see for instance \cite{Mauser2001TheEquation,Catto2013ExistencePrinciple,Bokanowski2003OnSystem,Zagatti1992TheEquations,Chadam1975GlobalEquations,Castella1997L2Effects,Anantharaman2009ExistenceChemistry,Jerome2015TimeSolutions,DaPrato1,DaPrato2}.
+We also mention \cite{Sprengel2019AEquations}, where existence, uniqueness, and regularity questions are investigated for TDKS equations set on bounded space domains, in relation to control problems.
+None of the contributions listed above have considered the combined nuclear and electronic dynamics as described in our system.